balladeer/effective-enigma/burrow/content/03_twist.md

 *Soldiers, outside the Shipyard.*

-Ágdá finished her loop of the room.
-"Spies, probably.
+Ágdá finished her tour of the room.
+"Spies, I think.
 That was Teacher Kaysh, wasn't it?
 What was he doing with them?"

 "And why did he let us go?"
 I thought back to the stern look in his eyes as Kaysh mouthed the words "don't move" to me.